sockcymbal/QuestionImprover/README.md

 ### Prompt 9: New Enhanced Question

 ```
 After thorough analysis and reflection on the entire discussion, let's now focus on the final and crucial task of enhancing the original question.
 As we do this, keep in mind the insights gained, the perspectives shared, and the critiques addressed during our reasoning journey.

 Here’s how we’ll proceed:

 1. Clarify and Focus: Examine the original question's wording and structure.
 Refine it for clarity and focus, removing any ambiguities or vague terms.
 How can we make the question more precise and direct?

 2. Deepen the Inquiry: Expand the scope of the question to incorporate the key insights and perspectives that emerged during the discussion.
 How can the question be rephrased to encourage deeper exploration of these insights?
+Remove any unhelpful superficialities or false dichotomies present in the original question.

 3. Encourage Comprehensive Engagement: Modify the question to stimulate more comprehensive and thoughtful responses.
-Think about how the question can invite diverse viewpoints and interdisciplinary thinking.
+Think about how the question can invite diverse relevant viewpoints and interdisciplinary thinking.

 4. Maintain Open-Endedness: Ensure that the revised question remains open-ended and thought-provoking.
 It should encourage a range of responses, facilitating a fruitful and ongoing discussion.

 5. Reflect on Potential for Rich Dialogue: Contemplate the key aspects of the topic that could lead to richer dialogue.
-How can the question be framed to explore these aspects more thoroughly?
+How can the question be framed to explore these aspects more thoroughly and inspirationally?

 6. Justify the Refinement: After reformulating the question, provide a brief explanation of the changes made.
 Why is this revised question more effective in eliciting insightful and comprehensive responses?
 How does it better capture the complexities and nuances of the topic?
+After reflection, please include the most salient weaknesses or flaws in the way the original question was formulated.

 This final step is not just about modifying the question, but also about encapsulating the essence of our collaborative thought process.
-It’s about transforming the question into a tool that can unlock deeper understanding and more meaningful dialogue in subsequent discussions.
+It’s about transforming the question into a tool that can unlock deeper understanding and more meaningful dialogue and inspired action in subsequent discussions.

 As a reminder, the original question was {question}
 ```